I3N0dWZm/I3N0dWZm.github.io/general/Putty_Print_To_PDF.md

 Download libharu-2.4.4 - http://libharu.org/

-Follow the instructions to build libharu and copy to the root of the putty source folder.
+Follow the default Libharu instructions to build Libharu hpdf files and copy to the root of the putty source folder.

 -Copy Libharu-2.4.4/include/*.h to root dir of putty source.